 3. The first National Book Store was devastated by a fire, and the second one, a typhoon.

 During the war, a fire broke out in Escolta and it burned down the store.
 The Ramoses rebuilt the bookstore on a smaller lot at the corner of Avenida and Soler.
-It rose again just in time for the first school year after the
+It rose again just in time for the first school year after the war, and became the go-to place for textbooks and school supplies.

 In 1948, three years later, a typhoon wreaked havoc upon the store and its stocks were damaged but the couple rebuilt the store, only the next time it was at a two-story shop in Avenida.